ajv-validator/json-schema-migrate/README.md

 - `id` is replaced with `$id`
 - `$schema` value becomes draft-07 or draft-2019-09 meta-schema
-- boolean form of `exclusiveMaximum/Minimum` is replaced with numeric form
+- draft-04 boolean form of `exclusiveMaximum/Minimum` is replaced with the current number form
 - `enum` with a single allowed value is replaced with `const`
 - Non-standard `constant` is replaced with `const`
 - empty schema is replaced with `true`